HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 #AS THE WEEKS GO ON WE SHOULD DISCUSS MORE TASKS WE COMPLETED AND WHY EACH TEAM MEMBER TOOK THAT TASK....because reasons

-### **Screenshots of Trello Board**

-A directory containing screenshots of our Trello board can be found in this repository.
-It contains daily screenshots from the start of the day to the end of the day throughout this project.